Self-driving car

-A self-driving car, also known as an autonomous car (AC), driverless car, robotic car or robo-car, is a car that is capable of operating with reduced or no human input.
+A self-driving car, also known as an autonomous car, driverless car, robotic car, or robo-car, is a car that is capable of operating with reduced or no human input.
 They are sometimes called robotaxis, though this term refers specifically to self-driving cars operated for a ridesharing company.
-Self-driving cars are responsible for all driving activities, such as perceiving the environment, monitoring important systems, and controlling the vehicle, which includes navigating from origin to destination.
+As of 2026, the term "self-driving" lacks an agreed standard definition and is also subject to commercial advertising and branding considerations.